 While this is the maximum amount of hospital cover available, you can also take out a combined gold hospital and extras policy which will not only cover all 38 clinical categories, but will also pay towards select out-of-hospital services which Medicare doesn’t subsidise.

-Basic hospital cover is the lowest level of private hospital insurance and is a great option for those seeking a policy for the purpose of avoiding tax implications like the Medicare Levy Surcharge (MLS).
+Basic hospital cover is the lowest level of private hospital insurance and is an option for those seeking a policy to avoid the Medicare Levy Surcharge (MLS).
 It includes restricted coverage for hospital psychiatric services, rehabilitation for patients recovering from surgery or illness and palliative care.
-If you’re choosing to be treated as a private patient in a public hospital, you may be subject to public waiting lists for these services.
+If you choose to be treated as a private patient in a public hospital, you may be subject to public waiting lists for these services.
 In addition to this, when claiming on a restricted benefit you will only be covered to a very limited extent.
 If you choose to go into a private hospital, the health fund will not pay any benefits towards the theatre fees and only a small benefit towards the accommodation fee.
 This means that you will have considerable out-of-pocket costs.

-Depending on which state or territory you live in, ambulance services may be covered by your private health insurance.
-Residents in all states and territories except for Queensland (QLD) and Tasmania (TAS) (where ambulance services are free), can take out ambulance cover through their private health insurer or their state’s ambulance authority.
+Depending on your state or territory of residence, ambulance services may be covered by your private health insurance.
+Residents in all states and territories except for QLD and TAS) (where ambulance services are free), can take out ambulance cover through their private health insurer or their state’s ambulance authority.

 People who hold a Department of Veterans’ Affairs Gold Card are entitled to free ambulance services across Australia, while residents of QLD and TAS have their ambulance costs covered by their state governments.